Want to follow along with this writing? Sign up Today, it's free and easy

 My short story for the mythical world contest.
 I'm proud to say that it was one of the winners.

-almost 2 years ago Micheal said:
+about 2 years ago Micheal said:

 This was a really great read but I think you could do the ending a longer.